Louis Renault (industrialist): World War II, arrest and death

-Three weeks after France was liberated in 1944, Renault surrendered "on condition that he would not be jailed until indicted."
+Three weeks after France was liberated in 1944, Renault surrendered "on condition that he would not be jailed until indicted".
 He was arrested outside Paris on 22 September 1944, on charges of industrial collaboration with Nazi Germany.
 At the time of his arrest, Renault "denied that his firm had received $120,000,000 from the Germans for war materials, said that he had kept his huge, much-bombed plant going at the request of Vichy to keep its materials and equipment out of Nazi hands and to save workers from deportation."
-He was incarcerated in Paris's Fresnes Prison being already seriously ill at the time.
+He was incarcerated in Paris's Fresnes Prison, being already seriously ill at the time.
 The records for the exact period of his incarceration at Fresnes would later turn out to be missing.
 Renault was moved on 5 October to a psychiatric hospital at Ville-Evrard in Neuilly-sur-Marne.

 When Renault's health quickly declined on 9 October 1944 he was again moved to a private nursing home at the clinic Saint-Jean-de-Dieu in the Rue Oudinot, Paris at the request of his family and supporters, having gone into a coma.
-He died on 24 October 1944, four weeks after his incarceration, still awaiting trial and having claimed to have been mistreated in Fresnes Prison, with his 1918 French Legion of Honor for exceptional contribution to the victory of the First World War, having been expunged by the Vichy régime.
+He died on 24 October 1944, four weeks after his incarceration, still awaiting trial and having claimed to have been mistreated in Fresnes Prison, with his 1918 French Legion of Honor, for exceptional contribution to the victory of the First World War, having been expunged by the Vichy régime.

 No autopsy was performed and the exact cause of Renault's death remains unclear.
 An official report at the time gave the cause of death as uremia.

-Later, in 1956, his wife claimed that Renault died of beatings and torture at the hands of guards in prison.
+Later, in 1956, his wife claimed that Renault died from beatings and torture at the hands of prison guards.